The Laughter Files — An Encyclopedia of Comedy

 Life and career

-Michael Hazen James McIntyre was born on 21 February 1976 in Merton, south London, the son of the Canadian-born comedy writer Cameron 'Ray' Cameron — a long-time collaborator of Kenny Everett — and Kati, a former Hungarian model.
+Michael Hazen James McIntyre was born on 21 February 1976 in Merton, south London, the son of the Canadian-born comedy writer Thomas Cameron McIntyre, known professionally as Ray Cameron — a long-time collaborator of Kenny Everett — and Kati, a former Hungarian model.
 Comedy was quite literally the family business: McIntyre grew up around scripts, punch-ups and after-dinner anecdotes, and as a child he would fall asleep to the sound of writers' rooms working out sketches downstairs.
 His father's suicide when Michael was seventeen cast a long shadow over his teenage years, and he has spoken openly about how the loss shaped both his drive and his warmth on stage.

 He was educated at Arnold House, Merchant Taylors' and then briefly at the University of Edinburgh, where he read Biological Sciences before dropping out to pursue comedy.
 His early years on the circuit were famously lean — a decade of unpaid open-mic spots, half-empty pub back rooms, borrowed money and near-bankruptcy — during which he refined the bouncy, self-deprecating middle-class persona that would eventually make him a superstar.
 He married Kitty McIntyre in 2003 and they have two sons, Lucas and Ossie, both of whom feature regularly in his material.

-The breakthrough came in 2006 with a barnstorming set on Live at the Apollo, followed by a triumphant appearance on the 2006 Royal Variety Performance.
-Within three years he had gone from unknown club comic to the biggest live comedy act in Britain: his 2009 tour Michael McIntyre Live & Laughing broke box-office records, and his 2012 arena tour Showtime became the fastest-selling stand-up tour in British history at the time.
+The breakthrough came in 2007 with a barnstorming set on Live at the Apollo, following a triumphant appearance on the 2006 Royal Variety Performance.
+Within three years he had gone from unknown club comic to the biggest live comedy act in Britain: his 2009 tour Michael McIntyre Live & Laughing broke box-office records, and his 2012 arena tour Showtime became one of the fastest-selling British stand-up tours of its era.
 From 2009 to 2011 he hosted Michael McIntyre's Comedy Roadshow on BBC One, curating and topping bills across the country and giving a national platform to a generation of new club comics.

 In 2015 he launched Michael McIntyre's Big Show on BBC One, a Saturday-night entertainment format built around stand-up, celebrity guests, hidden-camera pranks and the now-famous 'Send to All' and 'Midnight Gameshow' segments.
-It restored primetime BBC variety to a scale not seen since the era of Morecambe and Wise, and turned McIntyre into a genuine family-television star.
+It helped re-establish large-scale BBC One variety comedy, and turned McIntyre into a genuine family-television star.
 Alongside the Big Show he has continued to tour globally, publishing two best-selling memoirs — Life & Laughing (2010) and A Funny Life (2021) — and quietly becoming one of the highest-earning comedians in the world.

 Comedy Style